qtproject/qt-apps-neptune-ui/README.md

 Unix system
 Application Manager

-# Build

-* Build and install neptune-ui
+# Build and install neptune-ui

-        $ qmake INSTALL_PREFIX=$$PWD/install && make && make install
+        $ qmake INSTALL_PREFIX=/path/to/install/folder && make && make install

-This will install all qml files and plugins into the neptune subfolder of $$PWD/install.
+This will install all qml files and plugins into the neptune subfolder of '/path/to/install/folder'.
 If INSTALL_PREFIX is not defined, then this will build all neptune-ui plugins and installs the complete neptune-ui to /opt/neptune folder.

 The installation part is optional.

 * (Optional) Run scripts within the plugins/scripts folder to scan the media on the system

-# Run entire UI with the Application Manager

-        $ appman --recreate-database -c am-config.yaml -c <build-folder>/plugins.yaml -I dummyimports

-# Run entire UI with the Application Manager including example applications
+# Run entire UI
-and support for debug wrappers

-        $ appman --recreate-database -c am-config-dev.yaml <build-folder>/plugins.yaml -I dummyimports

-In QtCreator you can use the following line :

-        $ appman --recreate-database -c am-config-dev.yaml -c %{buildDir}/plugins.yaml -I dummyimports
+Building Neptune will make 'neptune-ui' executable which will be then run:

+        $ neptune-ui -r

+To get more detailed log output, run:
+        $ neptune-ui -r --verbose

-# Run the UI with QtIVI installed
+# Run the UI without QtIVI

-In case QtIVI is build and installed, 'dummyimports' are not needed.
+In case QtIVI is not installed, 'dummyimports' folder contains QML dummy implementation of QtIVI:

-        $ appman --recreate-database -c am-config.yaml -c <build-folder>/plugins.yaml
+        $ QML2_IMPORT_PATH=/path/to/dummyimports neptune-ui -r

 # Style Configuration